What remains, after the act

 We do not celebrate the character.

-We do not glorify it.
+We do not glorify them.

-We preserve its consequences.
+We preserve their consequences.

 A unified collection